cosmoAbhi/compPhys/README.md

 # compPhys
 Codes developed in the course of the Computational Physics course (P452):

-1. Ising-Abhishek.cpp is a code to evolve a 2D Ising chain using the Metropolis-Hastings algorithm.
+1. Ising_Abhishek.cpp is a code to evolve a 2D Ising chain using the Metropolis-Hastings algorithm.